DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 , like the merkle root.
 The blocks 'brain' is the *block header*.

 **Block Header** defines the block's properties.
 Every blockchain implementation has a unique header structure.
-Regardless a, very generalized, block header contains the
+Regardless a very generalized block header contains the
 following:
 * **Version** - The version of the blockchain implementation when the block was added.
-Like all software blockchain implementation has updates and so different versions that can affect how we determine whether a block is valid.
+Like all software, blockchain implementations have updates and so different versions that can affect how we determine whether a block is valid.
 * **Preceding Block Hash** - The hash of the latest block before this one.
 This creates the linked list.